1919 -

 Teacher

-In 1984, she returned to Yarrow, Missouri, to live with her brother in their childhood home.
-She is a prolific artist who paints in watercolor and acrylic, depicting landscapes in an impressionist style.
-In a Rural Missouri article about how she paints, it states that "Clara has an uncanny ability to see the big picture, even when she is applying the early brush strokes.
-'I know exactly how much and where it’s going to set on the page, what it is to feel like and the mood is'" (Rural Missouri, July 2018)
+In 1984, she returned to Yarrow, Missouri to live with her brother in their childhood home.
+She is a prolific artist that paints in watercolor and acrylic depicting landscapes in an impressionist style.
+In a Rural Missouri article where it talks about how she paints it states “Clara has an uncanny ability to see the big picture, even when she is applying the early brush strokes.
+“I know exactly how much and where it’s going to set on the page what it is to feel like and the mood is”” (Rural Missouri, July 2018) Her impact on the art community in the Kirksville, Missouri area has been great and the Kirksville Arts Association has also been a big supporter of her artwork.
+Hundreds of her works have been sold mostly in the Kirksville, Missouri area, but her works can be found in private collections worldwide.

 References